Tour Type: Private group tour

 Thematic Tour Overview:

+Your key focus of this authentic private group tour programme aims to trace back in time and visit some of the must-see sights of Tibetan Kagyu monasteries, temples and hermitage caves.
+The aims are to explore and learn the mythic and inspirational stories of the great Kagyu masters.
 As part of the key focus of your thematic tour in “Following the Footsteps of the Kagyu Masters”, the tour covers the key sacred seats of Kagyu Buddhist tradition.
-Because, it has rich history in teachings from past and present of Kagyu masters of Tibetan Buddhism in Tibet.
+Because it has a rich history in teachings from past and present of Kagyu masters of Tibetan Buddhism in Tibet.
 Henceforth, you will be visiting the following major sacred places dominated by Tibetan Kagyu Buddhism tradition.

 - Tsurphu monastery, the seat of the Karmapa and one of the two main strongholds of the Karma Kagyu School in Tibet